-Dryer sheets are nice to have on hand.
-They give your laundry a fresh scent and take care of static, but you don't have to buy them at the store.
-Making your own dryer sheets is easy and cheap, and you will love how they make your clothes feel.
+Dryer sheets are a must to have on hand.
+They give your laundry a fresh scent and take care of static cling.
+But, did you know you don't have to buy them at the store?
+Making your own dryer sheets is easy, and you will love how effective they are.

 Many families have concerns about chemicals in laundry products and are trying to find natural alternatives.
 If you don't want to spend the money on chemical-free fabric softeners to create dryer sheets, there is an alternative.

 The inexpensive answer to eco-friendly fabric softener is vinegar.
 It can be used in the washer to replace liquid fabric softener and to create your own dryer sheets.
 A single bottle can keep your laundry soft and fresh and eliminate the need to buy fabric softener or dryer sheets.

 The combination of vinegar and essential oils in these dryer sheets is perfect.
 Vinegar is a natural fabric softener, and the smell disappears when it dries.
 This leaves the oils to add a subtle fragrance, which you can customize and change as you like.